Sheriff’s office warns public to be wary of fake charities after Rochester Hills shooting

-OAKLAND COUNTY —Over the weekend, Oakland County Sheriff Michael Bouchard warned residents to be wary of potential phony Go Fund Me pages that have been created in the wake of a shooting that took place in Rochester Hills on Saturday.
+OAKLAND COUNTY – Over the weekend, Oakland County Sheriff Michael Bouchard warned residents to be wary of potential phony Go Fund Me pages that have been created in the wake of a shooting that took place in Rochester Hills on Saturday.

 As of Tuesday morning, the sheriff’s office has validated two legitimate Go Fund Me pages.
 Links to those Go Fund Me efforts are available on the OCSO Facebook page.